kogan/django-lrucache-backend/README.rst

     }

 Note:
-    Set CULL_FREQUENCE == MAX_ENTRIES to only delete a single key per cull to only eliminate a single entry per cull.
+    Set CULL_FREQUENCY == MAX_ENTRIES to only delete a single key per cull to only eliminate a single entry per cull.
 This maintains the LRU property most effectively, but can have performance implications.